bobdavies2000/OpenCVB/README.md

 -   There were some improvements in camera buffer management.
     -   Using locks reduced the number of copies.

-**December 30, 2025 – Oak-D Pro Camera Support under construction.**
+# December 23, 2025 – Oak-D Pro Camera support under construction.

 -   The Oak-D Pro camera .Net interface in OpenCVB used R2 depthai-core.
 -   The support for Oak-D is no being restarted with R3 depthai-core.